• Skip to primary navigation

 The circuit serves as a voltage regulator keeping the output voltage for battery charging somewhat stable.

-It is crucial to keep in mind that this is a basic design and that other features such as temperature adjustment, overcharge prevention and suitable voltage/current limitations are necessary for the best possible battery charging and its safety.
+It is important to keep in mind that this is a basic design and that other features such as temperature adjustment, overcharge prevention and suitable voltage/current limitations are necessary for the best possible battery charging and its safety.

 It is advised to carefully inspect, test and think about safety precautions to protect the batteries and the circuit before putting such a circuit into use.